 Black-throated monitors eat many rodents and birds in captivity.
-Mice, rats and other rodents along with young chickens are generally good options for a black-throated lizard's meals.
+Mice, rats and other rodents along with young chickens are generally good options for meals.
 Captive-bred monitors are more likely to eat pre-killed prey while wild-caught monitors may only eat live prey.

 There's some debate as to whether these lizards need to stalk or hunt before eating, but if they've been raised in captivity it's likely this primal instinct may be suppressed.